chipxsd/stream-based-sync/stream-based-sync.md

 #### Removing Tasks

-And removing a task from a `List` is no different:
+And removing a task from a `Todo.List` is no different:

 ```swift
 let task = todoList[0]; // returns first task in the list